Death toll in Kentucky hits 26 amid renewed flood threat - NewsBreak

 Attendance was down for the Sunday morning service at Hindman's First Baptist Church.
 Parishioners who rarely miss a service were instead back home tending to cleanup duties caused by floodwaters and mud.

-“We’ve already had all kinds of people let us know they just can’t even be here today because of their situation,” Pastor Mike Caudill said.
+“We’ve already had all kinds of people let us know they just can’t even be here today because of their situation,” the Rev. Mike Caudill said.

 His church has pitched in to help the reeling community, serving meals and setting up tents for people to pick up cleaning and personal hygiene supplies.